winstonlarson/old_website/uuvs.md

 I explored the financial and strategic implications of UUVs and long-term underwater power sources to the Navy and its future operations.
 By examining current naval operations and the ways in which UUVs could complement or replace divers and ships, I identified ways to use UUV technology to reduce risk to human life, decrease costs, and leverage the technology learning curve.
 I concluded that significant cost savings are immediately available with the widespread use of UUVs, and current research investment levels are inadequate in comparison with the risks and rewards of UUV programs.

-## Financial and strategic implications of UUVs to the Navy - Executive summary
+## UUVs and naval disruption

 A copy of my [master's thesis](https://dspace.mit.edu/bitstream/handle/1721.1/87959/880676433-MIT.pdf?sequence=2) is available from DSpace@MIT.
+You can also learn more about [Professor Doug Hart's research in to UUV power sources](https://www.ll.mit.edu/news/NovelUUV.html) at MIT.

 ###Unmanned underwater vehicles